 Avoid Stress.
 I think a little bit of stress is good for us but when people suffer from it severely survival mode sometimes kicks in and the body only produces what it needs to survive.
 When this happens hair growth can stop altogether.
 Luckily this isn’t something I’ve suffered from as having CBT has helped me to manage stress.
 However, if you find yourself going through a stressful time and your hair is falling out I would advise you not to assume that it won’t grow back.
 Loads of clients had this in the salon and often once the stress was eliminated from their lives their hair grew back.

-There you have it – these are my top tips for growing hair.
-The best one (and obviously the one I haven’t taken on board myself) is not to over-process your hair in the first place.
+The best tip (and obviously the one I haven’t taken on board myself) is not to over-process your hair in the first place.
 Hair dyes, relaxers, and perming are all treatments that can lead to over processed hair.
 The more you have, the higher the chance of damage.
 Every chemical treatment contributes to possible damage of the hairs cuticles (the outside layer of each hair).
 As the damage goes further inside, it will be getting weaker and more elastic.
 If only I could take my own advice.

 Do you have any good tips that I’ve not mentioned here?